Outstanding Graduate Student Paper

-Paper must be the original work of the student and previously unpublished.
+Paper must be the original work of the graduate student or recent graduate.

 Papers should directly contribute to the anthropology of policy, or, in other words, should study policies as social, political, and cultural phenomena.
 (Refer to ASAP’s Mission Statement for further details.)